-If you complete the proxy voting procedures, but do not specify how you want to vote your shares, your shares will be voted "For" Proposal 1, the election of all nominees for director named therein, "For" Proposal 2, the ratification of the selection of Ernst & Young LLP, and "For" Proposal 3, the approval of the amendment to our Certificate of Incorporation.
+If you complete the proxy voting procedures, but do not specify how you want to vote your shares, your shares will be voted "For" Proposal 1, the election of all nominees for director named therein, and "For" Proposal 2, the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, and "For" Proposal 3, to amend our Certificate of Incorporation to add a federal forum selection provision.
 Your proxy will vote your shares using his or her best judgment with respect to any other matters properly presented for a vote at the meeting.